SwayaanTechnologies/Langchain/README.md

     return llm.invoke(f"Summarize this: {text}!")
 ```

-`Summarize:` A function that takes a language model (`llm`) and text as input and returns a summarized version of the text using the model.
+`Summarizer:` A function that takes a language model (`llm`) and text as input and returns a summarized version of the text using the model.

 `llm.invoke:` Invokes the language model to generate a summary of the provided text.